William Bonin: 1969–1974: Incarceration in Atascadero and Vacaville

 In 1971, Bonin was sent to the California Medical Facility, having been declared unsuitable for further treatment due to repeated sexual engagement with inmates (two of whom were mentally challenged).
-This, as well as alienating and irritating fellow patients, resulted in Bonin being beaten on several occasions.
-Bonin was subject to further psychiatric examination, which dealt with hostility toward his father and older brother.
+For this, and irritating fellow patients, Bonin was beaten on several occasions.
+He was subject to further psychiatric examination, which dealt with hostility toward his father and older brother.
 It was noted that his sexual behaviors were compulsive in response to stress.
-He also sought to raise money for the family of another prisoner, and reportedly applied willingly for at least one treatment program.
+He also sought to raise money for the family of another prisoner and reportedly applied willingly for at least one treatment program.
 Bonin was released from prison on June 11, 1974, after doctors concluded he was "no longer a danger to the health and safety of others".

-Further offenses and imprisonment
+1974–1978: Life after incarceration

-In July, Bonin rented an apartment in Hollywood, Los Angeles, with intentions of circulating within the local gay community, but was largely unsuccessful due to poor social skills and soon relocated to his parents' new house on 10282 Angell Street in Downey.
-He briefly worked as a bartender in Fountain Valley, and switched to being a truck driver for a Montebello delivery firm named Dependable Drive-Away in December 1974.
+In Los Angeles in July 1974, Bonin rented an apartment in Hollywood to get involved in the local gay community, but was largely unsuccessful due to poor social skills.
+He soon relocated to his parents' new house in Downey.
+He briefly worked as a bartender in Fountain Valley, and then became a truck driver for a Montebello delivery firm named Dependable Drive-Away in December 1974.
 He was fired from the job in February 1975 for wrecking a trailer.
-In March, Bonin attended community college classes for two semesters.
-Around this time, he would pick up hitchhikers for the purposes of having sex, eventually establishing a serious relationship with a single mother.
+In March 1975, Bonin attended community college for two semesters.
+Around this time, he would pick up hitchhikers, intending to have sex with them.

-While cruising for young boys on the night of September 8, 1975, he encountered 14-year-old David Allen McVicker hitchhiking in Garden Grove.
+While driving around on the night of September 8, 1975, he encountered 14-year-old David McVicker hitchhiking in Garden Grove.
 McVicker accepted Bonin's offer to drive him to his parents' home in Huntington Beach.
-Shortly after McVicker entered the car, Bonin asked him if he had engaged in homosexuality.
-McVicker replied that he had not.
-He asked to leave the vehicle, which prompted Bonin to accelerate it.
+Shortly after McVicker entered the car, Bonin asked him if he had had gay sex, to which McVicker replied no. McVicker asked to leave the vehicle, which prompted Bonin to accelerate it.
 When McVicker attempted to leave, Bonin produced a gun and drove him to a deserted field.
-Bonin ordered him to undress, and then beat and raped him.
-Bonin strangled him with his T-shirt and a tire iron.
-McVicker pleaded for his life.
-Bonin immediately stopped and apologized, before reverting to casual conversation.
+Bonin ordered him to undress, then beat and raped him.
+Bonin started strangling him, and McVicker pleaded for his life; Bonin immediately stopped and apologized, before reverting to casual conversation.
 (Note: This event would hold significance as being the last incident in which Bonin is known to have expressed any semblance of remorse or guilt for his actions.)
-He then drove McVicker to his home, stating on the way, "You know what?
+He then drove McVicker to his home, stating: "You know what?
 You're an alright guy.
-I was going to kill you but I want to come back for you and use you again."
+I was going to kill you, but I want to come back for you and use you again."
+McVicker then phoned his mother, who reported the incident to Garden Grove police.